Moscow-Petushki

+According to David Remnick, "Yerofeyev’s vodka-sodden classic is an account of one broken man’s attempt to get from here to there in an era of absolute societal rot.
+It’s the funniest thing in Russian since Ilf and Petrov".

+Plot

-The story follows an alcoholic intellectual, Venya (or Venichka), as he travels by a suburban train on a 125 km (78 mi) journey from Moscow along the Gorkovsky suburban railway line to visit his beautiful beloved and his child in Petushki, a town that is described by the narrator in almost utopian terms.
+The story is a first-person narrative by an alcoholic intellectual, Venya (or Venichka), as he travels by a suburban train on a 125 km (78 mi) journey from Moscow along the Gorkovsky suburban railway line to visit his beautiful beloved and his child in Petushki, a town that is described by the narrator in almost utopian terms.

-At the start of the story, he has just been fired from his job as foreman of a telephone cable-laying crew for drawing charts of the amount of alcohol he and his colleagues were consuming over time.
-These graphs showed a clear correlation with personal characters.
+At the start of the story, he has just been fired from his job as foreman of a telephone cable-laying crew for drawing charts of the amount of alcohol he and his colleagues were consuming before and during work hours.
+These graphs showed a weird correlation with personal characters.
 For example, for a Komsomol member, the graph is like the Kremlin Wall, that of a "shagged-out old creep" is like "a breeze on the river Kama", and Venya's chart simply shows his inability to draw a straight line because of the amount he has drunk.

 Venichka spends the last of his money on liquor and food for the journey.
 While on the train, he engages in lengthy monologues about history, philosophy and politics.
 He also befriends many of his fellow travellers and discusses life in the Soviet Union with them over multiple bottles of alcohol.

 Eventually Venichka oversleeps, misses his station, and wakes up on the train headed back for Moscow.
-Still drunk, half-conscious and tormented by fantastic visions, he wanders aimlessly the night city streets, happens upon a gang of thugs, and is promptly chased and murdered by them.
+Still drunk, half-conscious and tormented by fantastic visions, he wanders the night city streets aimlessly, happens upon a gang of thugs, who chase and murder him.